 During the 1580s, Sir Walter Raleigh made his attempt to establish a colony at Roanoke in the area now known as North Carolina.
 John White, the governor, went to England for supplies.
 On his return in October of 1590, he found his colony deserted.
 The fate of those early colonists remains a mystery.

 By 1600, thousands of English boats were fishing the bays and coves of New England.
 Captain Bartholomew Gosnold had the honor of naming Cape Code and Martha’s Vineyard.
-Gosnold found that the area was pleasant enough during the summer of 1602, with an abundance of fish, to attempt a colony that did not take hold due to several problems such as conflict with the native population.
+Gosnold found that the area was pleasant enough during the summer of 1602, with an abundance of fish, to attempt a colony that did not take hold due to several problems such as conflict with the American Indian population.

 Captain John Smith explored Maine in 1614 and suggested that the excellent fishing could be exploited by having stations.
 Also, he mapped out the area of Cape Ann (named by Prince Charles).

 The Plymouth experience was at a location not far from Cape Ann.
 Fishing crews from Plymouth did use the area for processing fish.

 Cape Ann experience

 In 1623/24, the Dorchester Company made an attempt to found a commercial venture in New England at Cape Ann.
 Thomas Gardner was in charge of the planting, according to Hubbard.
 A year later, Roger Conant came to the area as supervisor on the direction of the merchants in England.
 At that time, there had been growing conflict with the Cape Ann crew and those of Plymouth due to differences in opinion concerning who had authority in the area.
 Conant is noted as arriving in time to play peacemaker.
 Too, the venture never found commercial success.